nge-layy/securewatch-soc/docs/phase-02/README.md

 ## Overview

-In this phase, I set up secure remote access to my Ubuntu Server using SSH.
-This allows me to manage the server directly from my Windows computer without using the VirtualBox console.
+In this phase, I configured secure remote access to my Ubuntu Server using SSH.
+This allows me to manage the server from my Windows computer without opening the VirtualBox console.

-SSH is one of the most common tools used by Linux system administrators and SOC analysts to manage remote servers securely.
+SSH is one of the most common tools used by Linux administrators and SOC analysts to securely manage remote systems.

 ---